Practical Guide to PKI with Windows Server - Behind the Scenes

 - GIMP - For creating the cover page template

-I only ever intended on using LaTeX for writing the book, so I used the same VS Code environment that I have used in the past and it worked exceptionally well.
+I only ever intended on using LaTeX for writing the book, so I used the same VS Code environment that I have used in the past since I was familiar with it.
 Combined with Bitbucket, it worked exceptionally well:

 I could do commits to Git right from VS Code, which was quite convenient.
 For large commits I would use Atlassian Sourcetree, which made the commits much easier.